Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 Observing signs of stress can help owners make more informed decisions about their pets’ well-being.

-4. Cats are honest and they'll let you have a piece of their mind if they didn't want something
+4. Cats are honest, and they'll let you know how they feel if they don't want something

 5. The sister needs to back up her argument before she can start calling OP the bad one here